Cycling Brasstown Bald, Georgia

 Plaques for each compass direction identify distant peaks.

-There is a south, but I missed it - very crowded at the top during leaf peeping season . . . . 😞
+There is a west, but I missed it -- very crowded at the top during leaf peeping season . . . . 😞

 Summit Visitor Center